blake-budd1/Group54/Sprint4.md

 -Wrote the **frontend_readme.md** (in the app folder in the code) which contains detailed information on how the program works (all the major functionailites and how to use each one) as well as how to run the code with the backend (specfically why commands to use and why!)

  All in all this was an extremely eventful sprint- it was quite difficult to work though all the unexpected problems.
 Nevertheless, all things considered, I am really proud of how we were able to work as a team to develop a substantial and working program that we can be proud of.
 The most important take away was not how to write functional code per say, but understanding how the software development process is completed as a team.
 Communicating needs, errors and any guidance to others when it is most needed.
 Without this team- I dont believe I would be able to craete something like this.
 I am very grateful for them!

+## Back-end:
+### Blake:
+Work completed this sprint:
+ This sprint I worked on test cases to ensure that the back-end was working properly given a multitude of different scenarios.
+Within these tests, I made sure that things such as updating specific data of a business profile worked properly by expanding on previous test cases of 'updateBusiness' and including test cases that update business addresses, business tags, business images, and business descriptions.
+Furthermore, I ensured that the back-end was able to properly handle storing images into the database, as that was how we decided we were going to go about storing images to send to the front end for this implementation of the project.
+I also ensured that when searching by tags the user was able to switch between using 'AND' and 'OR' to change the results of the search.
+These test cases also included a simulation of what would occur if there were no businesses with the tags that were being searched for.
+This was to show that the back-end was able to send the correct businesses to the front-end if the user were to search for businesses that were not valid.
+ To see a description of each test case added to this sprint, please refer to the 'backend_readme.md' which can be found in the localbusinessFinder/backend folder of this repository.
+ Overall, this sprint was polishing functions that we already had for testing while implementing some new functions that were created for handle imaging and allowing the front-end to retrieve those images from the back-end.